neurosnap/postcss-scopeify-everything/README.md

 * elements {object}: map containing all the HTML element scopeified and converted into classes
 * classes {object}: map containing all the class selectors scopeified
 * ids {object}: map containing all the id selectors scopeified
-* keyframes {object}: map containing all the keyframe animations that were scopeified
+* keyframes {object}: map containing all the \@keyframe animations that were scopeified
+* fontFaces {object}: map containing all the \@font-face definitions that were scopeified

 Async
 ```js